 UOA RWC PLAZA

-The RWC Plaza weaves together the ‘city’ (urban) and ‘park’ (green) to re-program the site through the fluid interaction of open space, architecture and place.
+Weaving together ‘city’ (urban) and ‘park’ (green) through the interaction of open space, architecture and place.

 Details